Project 4: The Corruption - Using Watchpoints

 11. Self-Assessment Checklist

-- I can explain why the off-by-one write corrupts memory.
+- I can explain why the write is corrupting memory.

-- I can combine watchpoints with stop hooks.
+- I can reduce watchpoint noise with conditions.

 12. Submission / Completion Criteria